openwisp/openwisp-docs/user/configure-device.rst

 .. note::

-    For development or testing purposes you will usually use the local IP address where you are running openwisp
+    When testing or developing using the Django development server directly from your computer, make sure the server listens on all interfaces (``./manage.py runserver 0.0.0.0:8000``) and then just point openwisp to use your local IP address
     (e.g. ``http://192.168.1.34:8000``)

 Save the file and start openwisp-config: